turingschool-examples/backend_mod_1_prework/day_1/questions.md

 ## Day 1 Questions

 1. How would you print the string `"Hello World!"` to the terminal?
+I would type as follows
+puts "Hello world!"

 1. What character is used to indicate comments in a ruby file?

+The # sign allows for comments

 1. Explain the difference between an integer and a float?